This chapter is being reviewed in light of comments solicited by the Committee from the public.

 The Ninth Circuit has noted that "[m]ere temporal or spatial proximity of the search to the arrest does not justify a search; some threat or exigency must be present to justify the delay."
 United States v.
 Maddox, 614 F.3d 1046, 1049 (9th Cir.2010) (finding search of defendant’s key chain taken from his person incident to arrest, but tossed back into his vehicle after arrestee was secured in patrol car, invalid under search-incident-to-arrest exception).

 An actual arrest is a prerequisite for this exception to the warrant requirement.
 Menotti v.
 City of Seattle, 409 F.3d 1113, 1153 (9th Cir.2005) (holding probable cause to make arrest insufficient to trigger exception in absence of actual arrest).

 If the court is able to determine as a matter of law that an arrest was lawful, the Committee recommends the court instruct the jury accordingly.
-When, however, there are factual disputes about the lawfulness of an arrest, it will be necessary for the court to instruct the jury concerning the standards or elements for a lawful arrest under the facts of a particular case.
-See Instruction 9.21 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Probable Cause Arrest).
+However, when there are factual disputes about the lawfulness of an arrest, it will be necessary for the court to instruct the jury concerning the standards or elements for a lawful arrest under the facts of a particular case.
+See Instruction 9.23 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Probable Cause Arrest).